Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: `[]`

-### tweakmSchematicBlockPlacementRSMargin (tweakmSchematicBlockPlacementRestrictionMargin)
+### schematicBlockPlacementRestrictionMargin

 The no-block-placement protection margin length from schematic boxes

 e.g. with default value 2, block placements within 2 blocks range of any schematic boxes will be cancelled

-Used in option tweakmSchematicBlockPlacementRestriction
+Used in option schematicBlockPlacementRestriction

 - Category: Features
 - Type: integer